idreessyed1/Template-Scan-Configurations/README.md

 URLs change using pushState() but no HTML reload happens.
 Perfect to observe: No full page reloads, dynamic partial content updates, real-time behavior.

-<b>Multi-page application (MPA)</b>
+</h2>Multi-page application (MPA)</h2>
-Every link you click loads a brand new HTML page.
+- Every link you click loads a brand new HTML page.
-The browser fully reloads with a new URL (e.g., /History_of_the_Internet, /Cybersecurity).
+- The browser fully reloads with a new URL (e.g., /History_of_the_Internet, /Cybersecurity).
-Content is largely static per page.
+- Content is largely static per page.
-No JavaScript needed to fetch content.
+- No JavaScript needed to fetch content.
-Perfect to observe: Page reloads, crawlable links, separate HTML per page.
+- Perfect to observe: Page reloads, crawlable links, separate HTML per page.

-<b>Static web app (Static)</b>
+<h2>Static web app (Static)</h2>
-Every template/demo is fully static.
+- Every template/demo is fully static.
-No user interaction, login, or backend.
+- No user interaction, login, or backend.
-Right-click > “View Page Source” shows all content upfront.
+- Right-click > “View Page Source” shows all content upfront.
-Content doesn’t change unless the files are manually edited.
+- Content doesn’t change unless the files are manually edited.
-Perfect to observe: Fixed HTML, fast loads, identical experience every time.
+- Perfect to observe: Fixed HTML, fast loads, identical experience every time.

-<b>Dynamic web app (Dynamic)</b>
+<h2>Dynamic web app (Dynamic)</h2>
-URL changes for each product page (MPA structure), but content is generated dynamically.
+- URL changes for each product page (MPA structure), but content is generated dynamically.
-Pricing, recommendations, availability vary per user/location.
+- Pricing, recommendations, availability vary per user/location.
-Page source may not contain actual content without JS execution.
+- Page source may not contain actual content without JS execution.
-Uses AJAX, cookies, user sessions.
+- Uses AJAX, cookies, user sessions.
-Perfect to observe: Hidden inputs, JavaScript rendering, API responses, dynamic personalization.
+- Perfect to observe: Hidden inputs, JavaScript rendering, API responses, dynamic personalization.

 The provided scan configurations are a template, a foundation, and hence should be treated as such.
 These scan configurations should work as it is based on the type of application they are used for, but for any further changes, either follow the docs below or contact support@portswigger.net: